Platelet-Rich Plasma for Spine & Skeletal Disorders

 What are the potential risks of a PRP Injection?

 As PRP is prepared from your own blood, the risk of reaction is low.
 As with any injection, there is a risk of injury to any structures in the area as well as a low risk of infection.

 A treatment may require a series of 1-3 injections.
 However, future injections are not recommended if there is no improvement in symptoms with the initial course of treatment.

 What to do prior to a PRP Injection?

 NO corticosteroid medications for 2 to 3 weeks prior to the procedure

 NO aspirin two weeks prior to the procedure

-NO non-steroidal anti-inflammatory (Ibuprofen, naproxen, or arthritis medications such as Celebrex and Meloxicam), for a week prior to the procedure and 6 weeks after procedure.
-For a full list please see your provider.
+NO non-steroidal anti-inflammatory (Ibuprofen, naproxen, or arthritis medications such as Celebrex and Meloxicam), for a week prior to the procedure and 2 weeks after procedure.

 NO anticoagulant medications 5 days before the procedure